jsbisht/aws-developer-associate/kms.md

   - During the key rotation the physical key material used for encryption is changed.
 - AWS managed keys are always rotated.
 This feature can't be disabled for AWS managed keys.
   - Keys are rotated every 1095 days(3 years)
+  - When we start using encyprt with KMS for different services, AWS managed keys are created
 - Customer Managed Keys support rotation.
+  - Disabled by default
   - Keys are rotated once a year
+  - Once enabled, this cannot be disabled

 ### Aliases